elqsar/cnblog-old/source/_posts/2015-06-18-completable-future.md

 ### Summary

 And it is the end of examples but not <code>CompletableFuture</code>.
 It contains the much more useful methods inside, for example for asynchronous exeption handling, combining futures together, waiting for completion and much more.
-In this small article i've just introduced the most common and it's up to the reader to explore it further.
+In this small article I've just introduced the most common and it's up to the reader to explore it further.

 Hints: